HarshitKhurana/Dividcoin/README.md

 - `ResignFromBoard(uint16 member_id)`
    - Allows a member to resign from the board and make room for new member.

-- Dividend payout will be triggered as soon as Profits are added to the contract.
-- Once a dividend is paid out, emit an event for the subscribers to make aware of the transaction.

 Note:
 - Ir-respective of whether the investor was kicked out or they themselves resigned, their initial investment will be refunded to their address.